CheangMingSIT/Notification-Service/README.md

 The primary purpose of this project is to develop a common notification service (CNS) as well as a notification API service that meets the specific business and technical requirements of SPTel.

-## Technologies
+## :computer: Technologies

 #### Project is created with:

 -   NodeJS Version: 20.10.0
 -   Pnpm Version: 8.12.1
--   RabbitMQ Version: 3.12-management (Running from Docker Image)
+-   RabbitMQ Version: 3.12-management (Docker Image)
 -   MongoDB
 -   Postgres
 -   NestJS Version: 10.3.1